-Delivered as a podcast, this post reflects on 30 years of work and shares my experience and take on entrepreneurial life and being an entrepreneur.
+Produced during the 2020 pandemic and delivered as a podcast, this post reflects on 30 years of work and shares my experience and take on entrepreneurial life and being an entrepreneur.

 Within the recording you’ll hear views on: the personal qualities required to succeed; Why success always starts with failure; Learning how to be objective and realistic; The impact of Business on family life; And finally, surprising strategies for entrepreneurial success.